Crisp riding weather

 Provided by the hosts:

-Small saddlebags for food and water
+-small saddlebags for food and water (you are welcome to bring your own)

 Programmes